Chennai City Gangsters: Plot

 Paandi and Poochi, lifelong friends and petty thieves, are raised by Pasupathy, a former drug peddler and thief turned businessman who now owns a pizza restaurant.
 Psycho Salim, a retired goon, is planning a fake robbery worth ₹2 crore at his house to claim the insurance money.
 He enlists Pasupathy's help, asking him to keep the jewels safe and promising to return Pasupathy's cash and jewels once the insurance money is received.
 Pasupathy tasks Paandi and Poochi with carrying out the fake robbery at Psycho Salim's house.
 However, the duo gets the door number wrong and ends up at Door No. 56 instead of 65, where they brutally beat up the occupant, Inspector Aabathu, a police officer.
 After being reprimanded by Pasupathy, Paandi and Poochi proceed to Psycho Salim's house and complete the robbery.
 During their celebratory drinking spree, they transfer the looted money to a new backpack, and Paandi buys an identical bag and hands it over to a rag picker.
 Unbeknownst to them, a rag picker mistakes Paandi's bag for his own and takes it, leaving Paandi and Poochi with a bag full of trash.

 Meanwhile, Paandi harbors unrequited love for Jennifer "Jenny," Pasupathy's France-returned daughter and their childhood friend.
 The police investigation into the theft at Psycho Salim's house is led by none other than Inspector Aabathu, who was beaten by Paandi and Poochi earlier.
 Nettai, who was saved by Paandi and Poochi in a bar fight, reaches out to them for help in retrieving the lost money.
 They, in turn, contact four former gangsters: Memory Dass, who suffers from memory loss; Dhamuthara "Damar" Lal, a deaf gangster; Kudi Kumar, a drunkard; and Split Soosai, a gangster with split memory who thinks he's also a policeman.
 These four eccentric gangsters agree to help Paandi and Poochi.
 Initially, Paandi and Poochi plan to loot a jewelry shop with these four aged gangsters.
 However, their disabilities and carelessness foil the plan, leading Paandi and Poochi to abandon the idea in frustration.

 Later, Paandi returns to the aged gangsters as they reveal their plan to loot the World Oriental Wealth (WOW) Bank.
 The gangsters had previously attempted to rob the bank with the help of the bank's manager, Dharman, who provided them with the floor plan.
 However, Dharman betrayed them, and they were arrested.
 During their prison term, they developed various disabilities due to fear and torture.
 Feeling sympathetic towards the aged gangsters, Paandi decides to cooperate with them to loot the bank and exact revenge on Dharman.
 To execute their plan, they set up a fake pizza shop near the bank, using Jenny as a front.
-From this shop, they begin digging a 1.5km long subway leading to the bank's locker, which is already 50% complete.
+From this shop, they begin digging a 1.5 km long subway leading to the bank's locker, which is already 50% complete.